nagyist/abp/docs/en/Community-Articles/2025-02-04-OpenIddict-Custom-Logic/POST.md

 ![](openiddict-server-events.png)

-Each event represents a specific moment in the **request processing pipeline** (e.g the moment the OpenIddict server determines whether the request is a valid OpenID Connect request it should handle, the moment it extracts it, handles it or returns a response).
-Thanks to that, only thing you should do as an application developer is creating an event handler to subscribe to these events when they are triggered.
+Each event represents a specific checkpoint in the **request processing pipeline**, such as validating an OpenID Connect request, extracting request parameters, processing the request, or generating a response.
+As an application developer, you simply need to create event handlers that subscribe to these predefined events to implement your custom logic at the desired pipeline stage.

 ## Example: How to add custom logic when a user signs out?

-Let's walk through a practical example of implementing custom sign-out logic using OpenIddict events.
+Let's walkthrough a practical example of implementing custom sign-out logic using OpenIddict events.

 ### Step 1: Create a Custom Event Handler